asynchronousani/Resume-Analyzer-using-NLP/README.md

 ---

-## 🤝 Contribute & Feedback

-We welcome contributions and feedback to improve this project!
-If you encounter issues or have feature requests, feel free to open an **Issue** or **Pull Request**.

----

-## 📬 Contact
+## **Contributing 🤝:**

-For further queries, feel free to reach out or connect with me on my **Email**.
+Contributions to the project are welcome!
+Whether it's improving the model's performance, adding new features, or optimizing the code, feel free to submit pull requests.

 ---